 An online survey of 1,000 brand app users by WillowTree generated these key findings:

-- Users say only half of brand apps turn out to be useful; the majority do not address their needs.
+- Users say only half of brand apps turn out to be useful because most did not address their needs.

 - Negative brand app experiences lead people to make fewer purchases.

-The even bigger problem is most consumers avoid brand apps because they see them as just a one-way marketing tool.
+The big problem for businesses is most consumers avoid brand apps because they have learned to see them as nothing more than a one-way marketing tool.